s4l1h/bt-wifi-auto-login/README.md

-# BT wifi auto login software
+# EE wifi auto login software

-There are three login types for BT Wifi.\
+There are three login types for EE Wifi.\
-BT Business Broadband has tested by me.\
+EE Business Broadband has tested by me.\
-BT Broadband and BT Wifi login types are propably working.\
+EE Broadband and EE Wifi login types are propably working.\
 I am not sure because I don't have accounts to test them.

 You need to put your details in **app.txt** and run the sofware.\